-Most dog owners know the situation: your dog has vomited and you find the leftovers in your own four walls - not a pretty sight.
+Most dog owners know the situation: your dog has vomited and you find the legacy in your own four walls - not a pretty sight.
 But what is the reason for the sudden vomiting?
-Is it an isolated case or is there a disease, allergy or poison behind the mucus or foam?
-Do you have to go to the vet and what do the colour and consistency tell you about the cause?
-Time for an overview, admittedly not quite so appetising, so that you will soon know what vomiting bile, white mucus or brown liquid means.
+Is it an isolated case or is there even a disease, allergy or poison behind the mucus or foam?
+Do you maybe even have to go to the vet and what do color and consistency reveal about the causes?
+Time for an, admittedly not quite as appetizing, overview so that you soon know what vomiting bile, white mucus or brown liquid means.

-When your dog vomits... these are the causes of vomiting
+If the dog throws up... these are the causes of vomiting

-Just as with us humans, the reasons for vomiting in dogs are very varied.
-They range from harmless to life-threatening and it takes a trained eye when looking at the vomit to rule out dangerous causes.
-Accompanying symptoms, such as listlessness, also play an important role in assessing the situation.
-In harmless cases, vomiting is caused by eating the last meal too quickly.
-Too much food is also often vomited.
+Just like in humans, the reasons for vomiting in dogs are very diverse.
+They range from harmless to life-threatening, and it takes a trained eye to look at the vomit to rule out dangerous causes.
+Accompanying symptoms, such as lethargy, also play an important role in assessing the situation.
+In the harmless cases, the vomiting is caused by eating the last meal too quickly.
+Too much food is often vomited.

-But there may be more to it than that.
+But there can also be more behind it.
 First of all, the food should be checked for its shelf life, because spoiled food also leads to rapid vomiting.
-Vomiting is also a common reaction when a foreign body is swallowed.
-Similar to humans, stress, nervousness and fear can also affect the stomach.
-In worse cases, there is a disease behind the vomiting, such as an inflammation of the stomach lining, tumours, infectious diseases or perhaps diabetes.
+Vomiting is also a common reaction to swallowing a foreign object.
+Similar to us humans, however, stress, nervousness and fear can also affect the stomach.
+In worse cases, the vomiting is caused by a disease, such as gastric mucosal inflammation, tumors, infectious diseases or perhaps diabetes.
 In these cases, vomiting usually occurs more frequently and should be examined by a doctor.
-However, persistent, spontaneous vomiting can also be caused by poisoning, which you also need to treat as soon as possible.
+Poisoning can also be behind the persistent, spontaneous vomiting, which you also have to treat as soon as possible.

 Signs of vomiting in dogs

-There are some signs that herald the mishap before it happens.
-Often dogs that are nauseous seem very restless and keep wandering aimlessly.
-Frequent smacking, yawning or gulping are also clear signs: Something is wrong here!
+There are some signs that announce the mishap before it happens.
+Dogs who are nauseous often seem very restless and keep running around aimlessly.
+Frequent smacking, yawning or swallowing are also clear signs: Something is wrong here!
 If you observe these signs in your dog, take care of him.
-A bit of moderate exercise and a light diet can sometimes help to prevent the disaster.
-If the (un)digested food simply has to go, you should remove it quickly afterwards so that your pelt-nose doesn't eat it.
+A bit of moderate exercise and a bland diet sometimes help to prevent the accident.
+If the (un)digested food simply has to go, you should remove it quickly afterwards so that your furry friend doesn't eat it up.

-Exception: If you know for sure that your dog is only vomiting because he ate his food like a maniac a short time before, he may eat the "pre-chewed" portion again.
+Exception: If you know for sure that your dog only vomits because a short time before it gulped down its food like a madman, it can eat the "pre-chewed" portion again.

-White mucus, yellow foam, undigested food: what appearance and consistency reveal about vomit
+White mucus, yellow foam, undigested matter: What the look and texture of vomit reveal

-"Amy is vomiting yellow foam" - no dog owner likes to hear that.
-And: Yes, unfortunately it's getting a bit disgusting now.
-But your pelt-nose is certainly worth it.
-To assess whether vomit is harmless or even life-threatening, you need to look at the consistency and colour.
-Foam, mucus, liquid... with or without crumbs, these are the important observation criteria.
-We explain what you should look out for and what the possible causes could be.
+"Amy throws up yellow foam" - no dog owner likes to hear that.
+And: Yes, now it's getting a bit disgusting.
+But your furry nose is definitely worth it.
+In order to be able to assess whether vomit is harmless or even life-threatening, it is important to look at the consistency and color.
+Foam, mucus, liquid... with or without lumps, these are the important observation criteria.
+We will explain to you what you should pay attention to and what the possible causes could be.

 Yellow foam or mucus

-If your dog's vomit has a significant yellow colour, is free of food debris and has a foamy to slimy consistency, it is likely to be bile.
+If your dog's vomit is a significant yellow color, is free of food particles and has a frothy to slimy consistency, then everything indicates that it is bile.
 Bile is an important digestive fluid.
-If it is vomited, this indicates a disorder or irritation in the gastrointestinal tract.
-Often there is nothing serious behind it.
+If this is vomited, this indicates a disturbance or irritation in the gastrointestinal tract.
+Often there is nothing bad behind it.
 However, if this type of vomiting occurs more frequently, a veterinarian should be consulted.
-Not only harmless causes, but also poisoning or a parasite infestation can be behind it.
+This can not only be due to harmless causes, but also to poisoning or a parasite infestation.

 White foam or mucus

-If your dog vomits white, viscous mucus or foam, be careful.
-The sputum may indicate that your dog has swallowed a foreign body that is now in the gastrointestinal tract.
-This happens quickly when a dog swallows something that cannot be digested.
-Pay attention to whether your dog vomits more often and if in doubt, consult a vet.
+If your dog vomits white, viscous mucus or foam, caution is advised.
+The sputum may indicate that your dog has swallowed a foreign object that is now in the gastrointestinal tract.
+This is what happens quickly when a dog swallows something that cannot be digested.
+Pay attention to whether the four-legged friend throws up more often and, if in doubt, it is better to consult a veterinarian.

 Brown vomit is not uncommon.
-The colouring occurs when food is mixed and digested in the stomach.
+The color comes from mixing and digesting food in the stomach.
 So if the dog vomits brown, there is usually nothing dramatic behind it.
-Especially the greedy gobblers among dogs often eat much too fast - and the food often comes up again.
-A remedy for this is an anti-gulping bowl.
-It keeps Bello from eating too fast and makes the stomach feel calmer.
-If vomiting still occurs, it needs to be examined by a specialist.
+Especially the greedy crawlers among the dogs often eat far too quickly - and the food often just comes up again.
+A remedy here is an anti-sling bowl.
+This keeps Bello from eating fast and thus ensures a calmer stomach.
+If vomiting still occurs, a professional examination is required.

 Sometimes vomit also contains blood.
 Most dog owners then quickly panic.
 Stay calm!
-Blood in vomit does not always have to mean something bad.
-It depends on the colour and consistency.
-If the blood is rather light and appears as pink mucus, this indicates an injury of the upper digestive tract or the mouth.
+Blood in vomit doesn't always mean something bad.
+It depends on the color and the consistency.
+If the blood is lighter in color and appears as pink mucus, this indicates an injury to the upper digestive tract or mouth.
 Such an injury is often harmless.
-However, if the blood is dark, a visit to the vet should be arranged quickly.
-Dark blood in vomit may indicate a disease in the intestine or even a tumour.
+However, if the blood is dark, a visit to the veterinarian should be made quickly.
+Dark blood in the vomit can indicate an intestinal disease or even a tumor.

-When a dog has a gastrointestinal infection, it wants to keep emptying its stomach, even if it is already completely empty.
-In this case, a dog often vomits water in gushes.
+In the case of a gastrointestinal infection, the stomach wants to keep emptying, even if it is already completely empty.
+When this happens, a dog will often vomit gushing water.
 It is important to treat the infection well, otherwise there is a risk that your dog will become dehydrated.

-Undigested food is especially likely to be vomited if there is an intolerance or allergy.
-Therefore, watch your dog closely and if in doubt, have him tested for intolerances.
-If the vomiting of food is an isolated case, it may also be that your dog ate something that was difficult to digest, such as a plant.
+Undigested food is especially thrown up when there is an intolerance or allergy.
+Therefore, observe your dog closely and, if in doubt, have it tested for intolerances.
+If vomiting the food is an isolated case, it is also possible that your dog ate something that was difficult to digest, such as a plant.

-Alert!
-If your dog vomits faeces, you must go to the vet as soon as possible.
-This indicates an intestinal obstruction, which is life-threatening.
-Intestinal obstruction can have various causes, but it must always be treated medically.
+Alarm!
+If your dog vomits feces, you need to go to the vet as soon as possible.
+Because: That speaks for an intestinal obstruction and it is life-threatening.
+An intestinal obstruction can have various causes, but it always needs to be treated medically.

-Sometimes dogs gag repeatedly but nothing really likes to come.
-This behaviour should also be observed very well (but not for too long) and treated if it recurs.
-It may be that gastric torsion is behind the unusual behaviour.
-In this condition, the stomach turns on its own axis and this is life-threatening.
+Sometimes dogs keep gagging, but nothing really comes out.
+This behavior should also be observed very carefully (but not for too long) and treated if it is repeated.
+It may be that a twisted stomach is behind the unusual behavior.
+In this disease, the stomach rotates on its own axis and this is life-threatening.

 Should I go to the vet?

-Whether it's yellow foam, undigested food, blood or bile: if your dog vomits several times, a visit to the vet is always the right decision, as more serious illnesses may be behind it and there is a risk of dehydration.
-So you can trust your gut feeling and it is better to visit the vet once too often than once too little.
+Whether it's yellow foam, undigested food, blood or bile: if the dog vomits several times, a visit to the vet is always the right decision, as it can be caused by more serious illnesses and there is a risk of dehydration.
+So you can trust your gut feeling here and it is better to visit the vet once too much than once too little.